Kashish708/Player-Re-Identification/README.md

 ---
 ## **How It Works**

--It uses YOLO to detect player bounding boxes in each video frame.
+- It uses YOLO to detect player bounding boxes in each video frame.

--Crop each detected player and pass it through ResNet50 to extract deep features.
+- Crop each detected player and pass it through ResNet50 to extract deep features.

--Computes feature similarity using cosine distance and matches using the Hungarian Algorithm.
+- Computes feature similarity using cosine distance and matches using the Hungarian Algorithm.

--Saves matches to a CSV and optionally visualises the results on frames.
+- Saves matches to a CSV and optionally visualises the results on frames.

 ---
 ## **Tech Stack**

--YOLO (Ultralytics) for object detection
+- YOLO (Ultralytics) for object detection

--ResNet50 (via PyTorch) for feature extraction
+- ResNet50 (via PyTorch) for feature extraction

--OpenCV for video processing
+- OpenCV for video processing

--SciPy for optimization and distance computation
+- SciPy for optimization and distance computation

--Torchvision for pre-trained models
+- Torchvision for pre-trained models